Jacinta Nampijinpa Price: Shadow minister (2023–2025)

 Price was appointed the Shadow Minister for Indigenous Australians in the Dutton shadow ministry on 18 April 2023.
 The prospect of her becoming Minister for Indigenous Australians had been viewed with concern by left-wing Indigenous activists.

-In early 2025, Price was appointed as the Minister for Government Efficiency, a new portfolio based on the United States' Department of Government Efficiency.
+In early 2025, Price was appointed the Minister for Government Efficiency, a new portfolio based on the United States' Department of Government Efficiency.

 After Sussan Ley became leader, the government efficiency portfolio was abolished and Price was replaced as Indigenous Minister by Kerrynne Liddle.
-Price was appointed as the Minister for Defence Industry and Personnel.
+Price was appointed the Minister for Defence Industry and Personnel.

 In September 2025, after Price made comments about Indian-Australians voting predominantly for Labor, she was stood down from the shadow ministry.

 Leaving the Nationals

 In federal parliament, Price sat in the National Party room upon becoming a senator, but switched to sitting in the Liberal Party room in May 2025, saying that the Liberals were her "natural home".
 CLP senators normally sit in the National party room, since the CLP has full voting rights with the Nationals and observer status with the Liberals.

 Price announced on 11 May that she would contest the Liberal deputy leadership election.
 She endorsed Angus Taylor's run for the leadership, saying that the Liberals needed to stand for "forgotten people."
 Her decision to defect was criticised by National senators Matt Canavan and Bridget McKenzie.
 Ultimately, following Taylor's loss to Sussan Ley for the leadership, Price did not contest the deputy leadership, won by Queensland MP Ted O'Brien.

-Parliamentary expenses
+Former prime minister Tony Abbott was instrumental in encouraging Price to run for the deputy leadership.
+He thought it would energise the party's base.

+Financial Disclosures

 Price has reportedly had to refund improperly claimed parliamentary expenses, totalling almost $11,000, on 13 occasions.
+In 2022, Price was criticized for delays in declaring gifts, including free flights and accommodation from groups like Advance Australia and CPAC, which were not registered until May 2023.

+Return to Shadow Ministry (2026–present)

+Price was appointed to the shadow cabinet as part of the Taylor shadow ministry, holding the portfoilos as Shadow Minister for Skills and Training and Shadow Minister for Small Business.